Log in

 What is a content marketing strategy?

+In the realm of digital marketing facts, 66% of brands have a well-defined content strategy, underscoring its importance in modern marketing.
 A content marketing strategy encompasses goals, themes, and tactics to craft and distribute valuable content that attracts and retains clients.
 Serving as the go-to document for the content team, it leverages different content formats, including text, audio, and video.

 While the content marketing definition can vary, its essence lies in understanding your audience and providing relevant, problem-solving content.